Combined Building and Pest Inspection

 noted by the inspector.
 Identification of damp, if it has caused, is causing or may cause structural damage such as concrete spalling, fretting mortar or rusting of primary structural elements.

-Dilapidation Inspection and Report
+Dilapidation Inspection and Report in Sydney

 A$